needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction.md

 ## AR annotations

 Use the [AR Annotation Interactable](ar-annotation-interactable.md) to place annotations alongside virtual objects in an AR scene.
-These annotations are Prefabs that the application can show or hide when they satisfy a set of constraints.
+These annotations are visualization GameObjects that the application can show or hide when they satisfy a set of constraints.
 Each annotation has a minimum and maximum range from the Camera at which it displays, as well as a maximum Field of View (FOV) center offset from the Camera to hide or minimize annotations that are not centered in the user's view.